uptane/uptane-standard/uptane-standard.md

 There are a number of factors that could impede the completion of the above scenarios:

 * ECUs may be lacking the necessary resources to function as designated.
-These resources could include weaknesses, in terms of CPU or RAM, that render performance of public key cryptography infeasible; a lack of sufficient storage to undo installation of bad software; or an ECU simply may reside on a low-speed network (e.g., LIN).
+These insufficient resources could include limited CPU or RAM inadequate for performance of public key cryptography; a lack of sufficient storage to undo installation of bad software; or a location on a low-speed network (e.g., LIN).
 * ECUs may reside on different network segments, and may not be able to directly reach each other, requiring a gateway to facilitate communication.
 * A user may replace OEM-installed ECUs with aftermarket ECUs.
 * A vehicle may be able to download only a limited amount of data via a cellular channel due to limits on a data plan.